CVD(LEGAL) - FACILITIES CONSTRUCTION: CONSTRUCTION MANAGER-AT-RISK

 If the construction manager-at-risk reviews, evaluates, and recommends to the district a bid or proposal from a trade contractor or subcontractor but the district requires another bid or proposal to be accepted, the district shall compensate the construction manager-at-risk by a change in price, time, or guaranteed maximum cost for any additional cost and risk that the construction manager-at-risk incurs because of the district's requirement that another bid or proposal be accepted.
 Gov't Code 2269.256(b)

 If a selected trade contractor or subcontractor defaults in the performance of its work or fails to execute a subcontract after being selected in accordance with this policy, the construction manager-at-risk may itself fulfill, without advertising, the contract requirements or select a replacement trade contractor or subcontractor to fulfill the contract requirements.
 Gov't Code 2269.257

-If a fixed contract amount or guaranteed maximum price has not been determined at the time the contract is awarded, the penal sums of the performance and payment bonds delivered to the district must each be in an amount equal to the project budget, as specified in the request for proposals or qualifications.
-The construction manager shall deliver the bonds not later than the tenth day after the date the construction manager-at-risk executes the contract, unless the construction manager-at-risk furnishes a bid bond or other financial security acceptable to a district to ensure that the construction manager will furnish the required performance and payment bonds when a guaranteed maximum price is established.
+If a fixed contract amount or guaranteed maximum price has not been determined at the time the contract is awarded, the penal sums of the performance and payment bonds delivered to the district must each be in an amount equal to the construction budget, as specified in the request for proposals or qualifications.
+The construction manager-at-risk shall deliver the bonds not later than the tenth day after the date the construction manager-at-risk executes the contract unless the construction manager-at-risk furnishes a bid bond or other financial security acceptable to the district to ensure that the construction manager will furnish the required performance and payment bonds when a guaranteed maximum price is established.
 Gov't Code 2269.258 [See CV for more information on payment and performance bonds.]